-Join Justin Reznick for an in-depth discussion in this video Photographing a reflective sculpture at sunrise, part of Architectural Photography in Chicago: A Fine Art Approach.
+Join Justin Reznick for an in-depth discussion in this video Photographing a reflective sculpture at sunrise, part of Architectural Photography: A Fine Art Approach.

 - We're here in Millennium Park, Chicago, shortly after sunrise.
 Behind me, is the iconic Cloud Gate.
 It's often referred to as The Bean and it's a sculpture by Anish Kapoor that was completed in 2006 and it's become a major icon of Chicago.
 It's completely seamless and has incredible reflections throughout the entire surface, even going underneath and so it becomes incredibly crowded and I did some scouting here a couple days ago where midday walking through and just hundreds of people and I knew that I was going to come back at sunrise when nobody was here.